Applied Social Sciences

 - Implementation of probation rules and a probation training curriculum in Europe

 - Developing the social work profession and training in former Soviet Union countries

 - Empowering carers of elderly or sick people in Europe

 Placements and Courses

-Placements in Social Work, and Youth and Community Studies are facilitated by close liaison with city centre councils in Leicestershire, Northamptonshire and Peterborough.
+Integrated work placements in the Social Work BA (Hons) and the Youth Work and Community Development BA (Hons) are facilitated by close liaison with city centre councils in Leicestershire, Northamptonshire and Peterborough.

 Masters and Research opportunities